Charlotte Gerber is an author and expert in essential husbandry for raising healthy chickens.

-Americaunas and Easter Egg Chickens
+Ameraucanas and Easter Egg Chickens

 Ameraucanas and "Easter Egg" chickens are often referred to interchangeably.
 They are not the same bird, however.
 What makes distinguishing them difficult is that both Ameraucanas and Easter Egg chickens lay eggs in shades of blue.

-This breed isn't as popular as other egg-laying breeds, perhaps because it doesn't lay eggs in great quantities.
-The breed is, however, very popular with people who enjoy unusually colored eggs and children in the 4-H poultry program across the United States.
+Ameraucanas and Easter Egg chickens aren't as popular as other egg-laying breeds, perhaps because they don't lay eggs in great quantities.
+However, these chickens are very popular with people who enjoy unusually colored eggs and children in the 4-H poultry program across the United States.

-- Blue Wheaton
+- Blue Wheaten

 My favorite characteristic of the Ameraucana breed is their muff and beard.
 This gives them the appearance of having "fluffy cheeks."
 They are quite beautiful, especially the rooster, which carries its tail at a 45-degree angle.

 - Females carry their tail at a 40-degree angle